Beatrice Sparks: Go Ask Alice (1971)

+Voices (1978) and Jay's Journal (1979)

+In 1978, Sparks issued a second book, called Voices, which was alleged to contain transcripts of interviews with four troubled teens.
+No proof was made available that the four youths existed, and contemporary reviews noted that all four interview subjects sounded very much alike, with the School Library Journal noting "the teenagers are not believable, they seem merely vehicles for Sparks' theorizing."
+Voices was widely panned, and was a commercial failure.

+Her next book appeared just a year later, though its genesis stretches back a few years.
 In 1973, while Go Ask Alice was still enjoying widespread success, Marcella Barrett of Pleasant Grove, Utah approached Sparks about editing the journal of Barrett's deceased son Alden.
 Alden had suffered from depression and committed suicide at age 16 in 1971, and his mother felt that his story might help other at-risk teens.
-The result was Jay's Journal in 1978, which presents the purported diary of a teenage boy named Jay who was drawn into Satanism and then took his own life for ritualistic purposes.
+The result was Jay's Journal in 1979, which presents the purported diary of a teenage boy named Jay who was drawn into Satanism and then took his own life for ritualistic purposes.
 Barrett's family was horrified by the book, and despite the changed name, residents of Pleasant Grove quickly concluded that "Jay" was in fact Alden Barrett.
-Barrett's family insisted that he had never been involved with Satanism or the occult, and that Sparks had used only 21 entries from his true journal while the book contained 212 passages purporting to be from that same journal.
-Barrett's family also contended that Sparks fabricated stories of Satanic rituals for the book; Sparks responded that she got the extra material from letters and interviews with Alden's friends.
+Barrett's family insisted that he had never been involved with Satanism or the occult, and that Sparks had used only 21 entries from his true journal (none of which mentioned Satanism in any respect whatsoever) while the book contained 212 passages purporting to be from that same journal.
+Barrett's family also contended that Sparks fabricated stories of Satanic rituals for the book; Sparks responded that she got the extra material from letters and interviews with Alden's friends (no copies of which were ever offered by Sparks, or subsequently discovered by others.)
 Later investigators suggested that Sparks added claims of Satanism so Jay's Journal could receive a promotional boost from then-current social concerns about that topic; conversely, the book directly influenced the Satanic Panic of the 1980s.